thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+11/04/21 Daily data (under the /dailies/ folder) has been added for 11/02, 11/01, and 10/31, note that some tweets will bleed into the following day due to different timezones captured.

 10/24/21 Version 86 of the dataset.
 Daily data has been added for 10/30, 10/29, 10/28, and 10/27.
 Dailies update frequency will change to once a week on Wednesdays.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 10/27/21 Daily data (under the /dailies/ folder) has been added for 10/26, 10/25, and 10/24, note that some tweets will bleed into the following day due to different timezones captured.